 As a preserver, I’m particularly interested in the ways that flowers can enhance my preserves.
 I often used dried lavender buds in jams and jellies to add a floral note, but now I’m contemplating the ways that lilac, nasturtium, and rose petals could improve or add interest to my basic sweet spreads.
 Makes the mind boggle a little, doesn’t it?

-The second treat is a recipe for Dandelion Jam.
-It’s a recipe that was originally intended to go in the book, but because of space constraints, was cut from the volume.
-However, Eric from Quirk knows I happen to have a thing for jams and so asked if I’d like to feature the recipe here.
+This recipe for Dandelion Jam was originally intended to go in the book, but because of space constraints, was cut from the volume.
+Eric from Quirk knows I happen to have a thing for jams and so asked if I’d like to feature the recipe here.
 I said yes and here we are.

 I’ve not made this jam, but having read the recipe, I do believe it should work.
 For a preserve like this one, cooking it up to 220 degrees F will improve your chances of getting a good set from it.
 Also, do note that while it instructs you to put the finished jam in sterilized jars and seal them, it also requires that you store them in the fridge.
 This is because the jam doesn’t have the proper acidity for boiling water bath canning.